COVID-19 & Business Research for British Columbia’s Small Businesses

 - BCC Industry

-Subscription required for analysis of global market sizing, forecasting and industry intelligence, covering markets in science and technology, but some free blog content is available, as well as an overview of analyst reports such as Impact of COVID19 on the Global Economy.
-Also see BCC’s series of white papers, many of which touch on the impact of COVID19 on specific industries and markets (registration required for free access).
+Subscription required for analysis of global market sizing, forecasting and industry intelligence, covering markets in science and technology, but some free blog content is available, as well as an overview of analyst reports such as Impact of COVID-19 on the Global Economy.

-Subscription required to visit the COVID-19 Client Resource Center but some Free content is available.
-Free resources include articles and webinars about leading your organization from initial response to recovery with a collection of COVID-19 research and tools.
+Subscription required to visit the COVID-19 Client Resource Center but some free content is available, including articles and webinars about leading your organization from initial response to recovery with a collection of COVID-19 research and tools.

 Provides statistics gathered by market researchers, trade organizations, scientific publications, and government sources.
-Search for COVID-19 to find related statistics.
-Example: smartphone COVID.
-Subscription required for some resources
+Search for "COVID-19" and, for example, "tourism" to find related statistics.
+Not all search results will be free to access.

 - Dun & Bradstreet